 Findings

-- Pre-2016 visibility trends were largely parallel across OE24 and control outlets, supporting the DiD assumptions.
+• Pre-2016 visibility trends across OE24 and controls were largely parallel, supporting the common trend assumption.

-- No comparable visibility boost appeared for Mitterlehner or the SPÖ leader; Strache showed smaller, election-year-specific effects.
+• No comparable visibility effects for Mitterlehner or the SPÖ leader; Strache showed significant positive effects only in two election years and at smaller magnitudes.

-- Favorability toward Kurz did not significantly improve, but coverage of all his competitors in OE24 trended more negative after 2016.
+• Favorability ATETs for Kurz were not statistically significant, but coverage of all other candidates trended more negative in OE24 after 2016.

 Connections